k0retux/fuddly/docs/source/tutorial.rst

-We instruct ``fuddly`` to execute a *disruptor chain* made of the ``SEPARATOR`` *generator* (transparently created by ``fuddly`` from the eponymous data of the data model ``mydf``) and the ``tSTRUCT`` *disruptor* with some parameters (given through :class:`fuzzfmk.tactics_helpers.UI`).
+We instruct ``fuddly`` to execute a *disruptor chain* made of the ``SEPARATOR`` *generator* (transparently created by ``fuddly`` from the eponymous data type in the data model ``mydf``) and the ``tSTRUCT`` *disruptor* with some parameters (given through :class:`fuzzfmk.tactics_helpers.UI`).
 And we handle the case when the *chain* has been drained.
-More precisely, we give up after fuddly inform us that the stateful disruptor ``tSTRUCT`` has fully consumed its input, and cannot provide more outputs without re-enabling a previous stateful disruptor or in our case the *generator* from the chain (as our chain is so short).
+More precisely, we decide to give up when ``fuddly`` inform us that the stateful disruptor ``tSTRUCT`` has fully consumed its input, and cannot provide more outputs without re-enabling a previous stateful disruptor or in our case the *generator* from the chain.

 .. seealso:: refer to :ref:`tuto:dmaker-chain` for information about
-             disruptor chains.
+             *disruptor chains*.
 And refer to :ref:`tuto:disruptors` for insight into disruptors.

 Finally, the method